-- 1.1.1 Provincial/territorial ministries of health develop strategies to implement advance care planning programs within their jurisdictions that are modeled after the National Framework and reflect their own legislative environments and health and social service frameworks. - 1.1.2 Advance care planning be integrated into the healthcare delivery system at the local level among local/regional health authorities at all points along the continuum and in all settings. - 1.1.3 Funding must be available to encourage healthcare professionals particularly those who bill on a fee for service basis to spend the requisite time engaging in this process with patients and family members.
-A specific code in fee schedules for provincial/territorial health insurance plans is crucial to engagement. - 1.1.4 Develop a research agenda in Canada that identifies the priorities for research in advance care planning.
+- 1.1.1 That provincial/territorial ministries of health develop strategies to implement advance care planning programs within their jurisdictions that are modeled after the National Framework and reflect their own legislative environments and health and social service frameworks. - 1.1.2 That advance care planning be integrated into the healthcare delivery system at the local level among local/regional health authorities at all points along the continuum and in all settings. - 1.1.3 That funding be available to encourage healthcare professionals particularly those who bill on a fee for service basis - to spend the requisite time engaging in this process with patients and family members.
+A specific code in fee schedules for provincial/territorial health insurance plans is crucial to engagement. - 1.1.4 That a research agenda that identifies the priorities for research in advance care planning be developed in Canada.